filippodaniotti/NLU-UniTN-2022/README.md

-# Adopting and improving LSTMs as language models
+# Adopting LSTMs as language models
 This repository containes the code for the final project for the course *Natural Language Understanding*, held at the University of Trento in the A.Y.
 2021/2022.
 The goal of the project is to implement a *language model* based on LSTMs and to evaluate its performances on the word-level Penn Treebank dataset and achieve a perplexity score $\le$ 90.7.

 In this work: